Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Ed Hermes 11 months ago
+Ed Hermes about 1 year ago

 Please vote yes on this common sense reform.
 The existing policy creates arbitrary and excessive expenses to developing housing.
 The existing policy has made our city hotter and less walkable by creating huge empty parking lots.
 Let the market decide the number of appropriate parking spots needed.
 Please vote yes and reform this policy per staff’s recommendation.